syncfusion-content/angular-docs/angular/LinearGauge/Getting-started.md

 ## Set animate option and Label Color

-* You can draw the Thermometer with Label color and set animate property to _True_.
+* You can draw the Thermometer with Label color and set animate property to _true_.

-* Initially set the animate property to _False_ to avoid unwanted script loads.
+* Initially set the animate property to _false_ to avoid unwanted script loads.